 My husband grew up in Texas, so he’d never heard of a pepperoni roll, let alone tried one.
 On our first family trip to West Virginia I made sure that he sampled them.
 It was a short visit for the holidays, so we only had time to grab a bag from the local Kroger.
 My husband is a proud Texan, but even he couldn’t deny the amazingness that is a West Virginia Pepperoni Roll.

 Football season and pepperoni rolls go hand in hand — they are pretty much the perfect tailgate food!
-For the beginning of football season, my husband treated me to a homemade batch of pepperoni rolls!
+For the beginning of football season, my husband treated me to a batch of homemade pepperoni rolls!

 This is his own recipe with a few little tweaks, but he stayed true to the original.
 This West Virginian approves!